 Shock, horror, some Patong bar girls have been known to rip off male travelers.
 The ploy is to get the unsuspecting bloke roaring drunk or to spike his drink, and then take him back to his hotel where he is robbed.
 It's a good idea to stay at a guest-friendly guesthouse or hotel which have cameras and require that all guest visitors register their ID on arrival.

 Also, it's a good idea to keep your valuables in the hotel safe.

-Take the usual precautions, including avoiding walking alone late at night or through the back lanes or streets.
+Take the usual precautions, including avoiding walking alone late at night.
 Pay special attention to your personal effects and listen for any accelerating mopeds.
 There have been bag-snatching incidents involving female travelers carried out by criminals on bikes, some carrying weapons including screwdrivers and knives.
 Always be aware of your surroundings.

 Avoid back streets and alleys when you are by yourself or late at night.
 If you wouldn't do it in your hometown, don't do it in Patong.
 Keep your eyes open and you'll have a good time.

 Most ladyboys are very friendly as they peacock around the streets and bars.
 While you might like the idea of a great photo of you arm-in-arm with one of Patong's best-known residents, once the picture is taken, they often demand money, sometimes very aggressively.
 This can be a strange and frightening experience, particularly if a throng of angry ladyboys threatens you.
 See this one coming and try to sidestep it unless you are willing to pay for a photo.

 The same approach applies with touts trying to get you to have a photo taken with animals, including iguanas and Javan slow lorises.
 The animals, which are often drugged and poorly treated, are placed on you for comedic purposes, your picture is taken, and then the handler demands payment.
 If you take part, you are participating in cruel animal exploitation.